 (SAMPLE)

 This document is a sample of information to consider when drafting your clinical contracts.
-Realize there maybe variations in items such as whether students are responsible for criminal background checks, drug screens, immunizations or lab fees.
+Realize there maybe variations in items such as whether students are responsible for criminal background checks, drug screens, immunizations, or lab fees.

 THIS AGREEMENT,       by and between     , benefit of, hereinafter referred to as “INSTITUTION”, and (AFFILIATE), hereinafter referred to as “AFFILIATE”.